Welcome to Ladan Hajipour, a Manchester based wrist & hand surgeon

 Injections

-Steroid injection into the painful lump in the palm has a 50% success rate in improving the symptoms, however this is short lived, does not prevent the disease progression and is a very painful procedure.
+Steroid injections into the painful lump in the palm have a 50% success rate in improving the symptoms however this is short-lived, does not prevent the disease progression and is a very painful procedure.

 dupuytrens surgery